-Please drag and drop any Geographic filed to the Column or Row shelf, and selecting the Map from the Tableau Show Me window will automatically create for you.
-Let’s drag the State Province Name dimension to Columns Shelf and choose the dotted one present in the Show Me card.
+Please drag and drop any Geographic field to the Column or Row shelf, and selecting the Map from the Tableau Show Me window will automatically create it for you.
+Let’s drag the State Province Name dimension to Columns Shelf.
+Next, choose the dotted one present in the Show Me card.

 That will automatically create the United States data points

-Let us add Sales Amount Measure to the Colors field in the Marks Shelf.
-It will add color to each state in a Tableau Map based on the sales amount.
+Add Sales Amount Measure to the Colors field in the Marks Shelf.
+It will add color to each state on a Map based on the sales amount.